DocumentationAPI ReferenceRelease Notes

 External Secrets Operator

-While provisioning a Kubernetes Secret manually will work, we recommend using external secrets operator to securely create this secret on your behalf.
+While creating a Kubernetes Secret manually will work, we recommend using the External Secrets Operator with your secrets manager of choice (e.g., AWS Secrets Manager, Azure Key Vault, Google Secret Manager) to securely create this secret on your behalf.

-In order for Kubernetes to utilize the GPU nodes the Nvidia GPU operator must be installed on your cluster.
+In order for Kubernetes to utilize GPU nodes, the NVIDIA GPU Operator must be installed on your cluster.
+The installation process is the same across all supported Kubernetes distributions (EKS, AKS, GKE, and on-premises).

-This example works as of driver version 0.18.0
+This example works as of GPU Operator version 0.18.0:

 nodeSelector: